btkostner/jumar/README.md

 ## Documentation

 Documentation for this project is hosted at <https://jumar.btkostner.io>.
 It is built and published on every merge to the `main` branch.

+## License

+This project makes use of [Tailwind Plus](https://tailwindcss.com/plus), a paid commercial product.
+You **MUST** have a valid Tailwind Plus license to use this project.
+See the [Tailwind Plus license](https://tailwindcss.com/plus/license) for more information.

+Everything not under another license is licensed under the MIT License.
+See the [LICENSE](./LICENSE.md) file for more information.